Byzantine-Resilient Secure Federated Learning: Experiments

 In this section, we demonstrate the convergence and resilience properties of {\byz} compared to conventional federated learning, i.e., the federated averaging scheme from \cite{pmlr-v54-mcmahan17a}, which is termed \emph{FedAvg} throughout the section.
 We measure the performance in terms of the cross entropy loss evaluated over the training samples and the model accuracy evaluated over the test samples, with respect to the iteration index, $t$.

-{\bf Network architecture:} We consider an image classification task with $10$ classes on the MNIST dataset~\cite{lecun2010mnist} and train a convolutional neural network with 6 layers~\cite{pmlr-v54-mcmahan17a} including two $5\times5$ convolutional layers with stride 1, where the first and the second layers have 32 and 64 channels, respectively, and each is followed by ReLu activation and $2\times2$ max pooling layer.
+{\bf Network architecture:} We consider an image classification task with 10 classes on the MNIST dataset~\cite{lecun2010mnist}, and train a convolutional neural network with 6 layers~\cite{pmlr-v54-mcmahan17a} including two $5\times5$ convolutional layers with stride 1, where the first and the second layers have 32 and 64 channels, respectively, and each is followed by ReLu activation and $2\times2$ max pooling layer.
 It also includes a fully connected layer with $1024$ units and ReLu activation followed by a final softmax output layer.

 {\bf Experiment setup:} We assume a network of $N=40$ users where $T=7$ users may collude and $A$ users are malicious.
-We consider two cases for the number of Byzantine users: i) $0\%$ Byzantine users ($A=0$) and ii) $30\%$ Byzantine users ($A=12$).
-Honest users utilize the ADAM optimizer~\cite{kingma2014adam} to update the local model by setting the size of the local mini-batch sample to $|\xi_i^{(t)}|=500$ for all $i\in[N],t\in[J]$ where $J$ is the total number of iterations.
+We consider two cases for the number of Byzantine users: i) $0\%$ Byzantine users ($A=0$) and ii) $30\%$ Byzantine users ($A=12$). { For i.i.d. data distribution, $60000$ training samples are shuffled and then partitioned into $N=40$ users each receiving $1500$ samples.} Honest users utilize the ADAM optimizer~\cite{kingma2014adam} to update the local update by setting the size of the local mini-batch sample to $|\xi_i^{(t)}|=500$ for all $i\in[N],t\in[J]$ where $J$ is the total number of iterations.
 Byzantine users generate vectors uniformly at random from $\mathbb{F}_p^{d}$ where we set the field size $p=2^{32} - 5$, which is the largest prime within $32$ bits.
 For both schemes, {\byz} and FedAvg, the number of models to be aggregated is set to $m=|\mathcal{S}|=13<N-2A-2$.
 FedAvg randomly selects $m$ models at each iteration while {\byz} selects $m$ users from~\eqref{eq:mKrum_iter}.

 {\bf Convergence and robustness against Byzantine users:} Figure \ref{fig:test_accuracy} shows the test accuracy of {\byz} and FedAvg for different number of Byzantine users.
 We can observe that {\byz} with $0\%$ and $30\%$ Byzantine users is as efficient as FedAvg with $0\%$ Byzantine users, while FedAvg does not tolerate Byzantine users.
 Figure \ref{fig:cross_entropy} presents the cross entropy loss for {\byz} versus FedAvg for different number of Byzantine users.
 We omit the FedAvg with $30\%$ Byzantine users as it diverges.
 We observe that {\byz} with $30\%$ Byzantine users achieves convergence with comparable rate to FedAvg with $0\%$ Byzantine users, while providing robustness against Byzantine users and being privacy-preserving.
 For all cases of {\byz} in Figures~\ref{fig:test_accuracy} and \ref{fig:cross_entropy}, we set the quantization value in~\eqref{eq:sto_round} to $q=1024$.
 Figure~\ref{fig:cross_entropy_diff_q} further illustrates the cross entropy loss of {\byz} for different values of quantization parameter $q$.
 We can observe that {\byz} with a larger value of $q$ has better performance because the variance caused by the quantization function $Q_q$ defined in~\eqref{eq:sto_round} gets smaller as $q$ increases.
 On the other hand, given the field size $p$, the quantization parameter $q$ should be less than a certain threshold to ensure~\eqref{eq:cond2_fieldsize} holds.